 The B.S. in Environmental Science (B.S.E.S.) stresses a strong background in scientific and mathematical skills to prepare students to work toward solutions to the world's complex environmental problems.
-Students interested in an applied science degree in the environmental area are advised to pursue this degree, which is a joint degree with the School of Public and Environmental Affairs.
+Students interested in an applied science degree with the potential for significant impact should consider this degree.
+A joint degree from the College of Arts and Sciences and the School of Public and Environmental Affairs, it is the only undergraduate degree with this administrative system, and one that takes advantage of the strengths of both academic units.

-A specific B.S.E.S. major concentration area is usually declared during the first year in consultation with Bruce Douglas, the program director.
-Students receive a joint degree from the College and the School of Public and Environmental Affairs in one of the following areas: atmospheric science, ecosystem science, general environmental science, hydrology and water resources, mathematical modeling, pollution control technology and remediation, surficial processes.
+A specific B.S.E.S. area of concentration is usually declared after the first year of study.
+This decision is made in consultation with the program director.
+One of the following areas of concentration may be selected: atmospheric science, ecosystem science, general environmental science, hydrology and water resources, mathematical modeling, pollution control technology and remediation, and surficial processes.